ismail-creatvt/datetimeutil/README.md

-# datetimeutil
+# Date Time Utility
-An API in node which returns the current date and time
+An API in NodeJs which returns the current date and time

 Options:
 1. use /date endpoint to get date in dd-mmm-yyyy format